coglinev3/ansible-development/docs/test_ansible_roles.md

 1. Run the role/playbook.
 1. Run the role/playbook again, checking to make sure it's idempotent.

 Thanks to [Jeff Geerling](https://www.jeffgeerling.com/) for his articles to Ansible test strategies.
-Hє is also the author of [Ansible for DevOps](https://www.jeffgeerling.com/project/ansible-devops), a great book about Ansible.
+He is also the author of [Ansible for DevOps](https://www.jeffgeerling.com/project/ansible-devops), a great book about Ansible.